 Cynicism aside and the campaign has actually started with a bang.
 The company is already well over its €50,000 target and has some stretch goals lined up.
 You'll have to fork out €220 if you want one - the RRP is set to be €399.

-More than twice the amount raised with over a month to go and, to celebrate, all models will come boxed with a protective case.
+More than three times the target raised and, to celebrate, all models will come boxed with a protective case.

 Here, Bragi Dash, Samsung Earcle, the Microsoft Clip, everyone seems to be working on a hearable.
 United Sciences, a 3D scanning company is now joining the party too with the custom fit Aware.